Hunting-Gathering Would Kill Just About All of Us but Law Alone Can’t Stop It

 Other people also take property in ways we treat as highly criminal.
 They also intend to exercise putative rights of property ownership, such as by preventing anyone else from controlling the property.
 Mafias and nonfilers of tax returns are often among them.
 However, they’re unlike gatherer-hunters (allowing for a gray zone in between and allowing for agreement on what should not be anyone’s property, also with degrees) because gatherer-hunters reject most of the concept of property while the property-controllers very much embrace the whole concept of property, differing only on who should own an item in question and on the means of facilitating acquisition (e.g., murder) and because hunter-gatherers depend on nonhuman nature being bountiful while the property-controllers depend on humans besides their families being bountiful.
 The latter depend on humans having jewelry or cars to take and you don’t generally find cars or jewelry blossoming in nonhuman nature.
 Bank loot doesn’t grow on trees, but it does grow near people, so that’s where bank robbers go.

-Once upon a time, gathering-hunting was the norm; it was, once, the only way of making a living.
-Now, almost no one uses it as more than an occasional pastime.
+Once upon a time, gathering-hunting was the norm; it was the only way of making a living for most of the time humanity existed (and is probably the only way used by most species from their inception through now).
+Now, almost no human uses it as more than an occasional pastime.
 Most deer hunters cook venison only during hunting season, not most of the year, and usually buy groceries or go to restaurants without buying deer meat.
 They hunt to protect property from deer or because it’s fun, not much for food.
 While many nonhuman animals are territorial, employ tools and presumably own them, recall the locations of food for later retrieval, and control the behaviors of select others of the same species, probably no nonhuman believes as extensively in property as do modern humans.
 We’ve come to be like this only in the last eight millennia or so, only about the latest four percent of the timeline of anatomically modern humans, but now we hold onto it for dear life and, given our population surge and as long as we want most of us to stay alive, dear life is exactly right and we have to hold on.

 Conflict, therefore, ensues.
 Hunter-gatherers in one tiny corner; everyone else in the other three corners and the entire middle.
 The odds are not good for the gatherer-hunters, but those remaining are tenacious.